 Every new beginning comes from some other beginning’s end

 This can happen with relationships.
 It can happen with projects.
-And it can happen with jobs and roles.
+And it can also happen with jobs and roles.

 “Every new beginning comes from some other beginning’s end.”